stmty9/synology/pia_port_forward/README.md

 1. Create a new class extending `PortChangeConsumer` with a `consume` function.
 2. Update `def get_consumers() -> list:` with your config key

 ## References
 [PIA - FOSS] - Sample code of how to automate connecting via OpenVPN and Wireguard.
 This code was referenced heavily in this solution

-[PIA Server List] - This is a JSON dump of al the regions with a server from each regions.
+[PIA Server List] - This is a JSON dump of al the regions with a server from each region.
 You can use this to find port forwarding servers.

-[PIA Connection Issues] - I had my connection drop a lot using udp/1198, so I switched to udp/53.
-We will see if that works
+[PIA Connection Issues] - If you are having issues, this might help

+[Setting up the VPN]: setting_up_ovpn.md
 [PIA - FOSS]: https://github.com/pia-foss/manual-connections
 [PIA Server List]:https://serverlist.piaservers.net/vpninfo/servers/v4
 [PIA Connection Issues]: https://www.privateinternetaccess.com/helpdesk/kb/articles/i-have-trouble-connecting-or-the-connection-drops-frequently-changing-ports-4